 Refer to Topic 557 for information on the tax on early distributions from IRAs.
-For more information, refer to Publication 575, Pension and Annuity Income, and Publication 590, Individual Retirement Arrangements (IRAs).
+For more information, refer to Publication 575, Pension and Annuity Income, and Publication 590-B (PDF), Distributions from Individual Retirement Arrangements (IRAs).

-- Your distribution is subject to the tax, and distribution code "1" is not shown in the appropriate box of Form 1099-R (PDF), or
+- Your distribution is subject to the tax and distribution code 1 is not shown in the appropriate box of Form 1099-R (PDF), Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., or

-- One of the exceptions applies but the box labeled "Distribution Code(s)" does not show a distribution code of "2," "3," or "4."
-On the other hand, you do not need to file Form 5329 if your distribution is subject to the 10% additional tax and a distribution code of "1" shows in the appropriate box.
-In this case enter the 10% additional tax directly on the appropriate line of Form 1040 and write "No" on the dotted line next to the appropriate line.
+- One of the exceptions applies but the box labeled "Distribution Code(s)" does not show a distribution code 2, 3, or 4.
+On the other hand, you do not need to file Form 5329 if your distribution is subject to the 10% additional tax and a distribution code 1 shows in the appropriate box.
+In this case, enter the 10% additional tax directly on the appropriate line of Form 1040 and write "No" on the dotted line next to that line.

 Distributions from a qualified retirement plan are subject to federal income tax withholding; however, if your distribution is subject to the 10% additional tax, your withholding may not be enough.
 You may have to make estimated tax payments.
 For more information on withholding and estimated tax payments, refer to Publication 505, Tax Withholding and Estimated Tax.

 Page Last Reviewed or Updated: January 16, 2015